atlesp/SecurityGroupMonitoring/README.md

 I have not enabled AWS Config in my private playground AWS account and experience have learned me that it is cumbersome to disable again.
 While the cloudtrail events already are available.

-# Useful Terraform commands for an Terraform noob
+# Useful Terraform commands for a Terraform noob
 - `terraform init`
 - `terraform plan`
 - `terraform apply`